-Last week I wrote about plotting out your story via index cards.
+Previously, I wrote about plotting out your story via index cards.
 Whether you’re a Plotter or Pantser, there’s a lot of goodness in that method.
 Today I want to show you some of what I do before the index cards come out.
+For those of you who read this before, what was once one post is now two: Framework and Characters.

 I know I was all excited on Twitter and here recently because I had finished making cards for my “Hades and Persephone” project, but don’t let that fool you into thinking that it’s really the first step in crafting a story.
 Every author is different, but I have several steps I have to get through before I can even think of putting scene cards together.
 I’ll break it down into the steps, but I plan on only focusing on a few of them today.
 I’ll add additional posts later to add more detail to some of the steps.